gerekper/ganjaking/wp-content/plugins/coupon-referral-program/README.txt

 **USE A COUPON REFERRAL PROGRAM AND LET YOUR CUSTOMERS BE YOUR SALES PROMOTER WHILE LEVERAGING COUPON BENEFITS!**

 WooCommerce Coupon Referral Program Plugin enables your customers to earn referral coupon rewards for various activities they perform on your website like sharing the referral link to sign up on your WooCommerce store.
 The admin can also customize the referral button using the predefined options or by applying custom CSS.
-On WooCommerce, “refer friend” is the new ongoing trend that you shouldn’t deprive your store of.
-Without a doubt, you have found the best referral plugin for WooCommerce
+On WooCommerce, “refer friend” is the new ongoing trend you shouldn’t deprive your store of.
+Without a doubt, you have found the best referral plugin for WooCommerce.

-You can limit the number of times a referee can redeem a referral coupon when a user will sign up using their referral link.
+You can limit the number of times a referee can redeem a referral coupon when a user signs up using their referral link.
 With our latest update in the plugin, you can now place the coupon referral code on the shop page or even create a dedicated referral tab using shortcodes.

 WooCommerce Coupon Referral Plugin enables customers to copy the referral coupon code (or link) & share the referral link on social networking sites and through emails.
 Admin can now also use custom texts in the Referral Modal/ Popup window for referrals as well as in the referral tab.

-== FEATURES OF REFERRAL PROGRAM PLUGIN ==
+== FEATURES OF COUPON REFERRAL PROGRAM PLUGIN ==
 **1. Referral Management by User Role**
-With this feature of the WooCommerce coupon referral program, admins can select user roles for each type of discount be it user sign up, referral user sign up, referral user sign up discount for referrer, and referral user purchase discount for referrer.
+With this feature of the WooCommerce coupon referral program, admins can select user roles for each type of discount be it user sign up, referral user sign up, referral user sign up deal for referrer, and referral user purchase discount for referrer.
 The admins can leave the fields blank by default (i.e. no user roles specified).
 This helps the admins to segregate the discounts between users of different categories.

 **2. Category-Wise Include/Exclude for the Discount Coupon** The admins can also include or exclude certain categories from receiving discount coupons.
 For example, your website sells clothing, electronics & household items.
-Now you want to discount coupons to be valid only for clothing & electronics.
+Now you want discount coupons to be valid only for clothing & electronics.
 For this, you can select these categories in the include categories field, and add the household category in the exclude categories.

 **3. Referral Link Redirection**
 The customer referral program allows the admins to take personalization to a whole new level.
-The admins can now decide where he wants to redirect the referral link, the possibilities are wide.
-The referral links can either be redirected to the shop page or the my account page or the home page.
+The admins can now decide where they want to redirect the referral link, the possibilities are wide.
+The referral links can either be redirected to the shop page the My Account page or the home page.

 **4. Set a Minimum Order Total Amount for Referral Coupon Code** With this feature of the referral plugin, the admin can set a minimum order total amount for the referral purchase discount.
 The referrer will get a discount coupon when the referral purchase happens, for example:- User A refers User B. User B makes a purchase( must be greater than field value). then user B gets the coupon.